 In the context of duplicate benefits FTC arbitrage transactions, use of a hybrid entity can facilitate certain objectives.
-At the upper-tier investment entity level (as well as in the case of lower-tier investment entities), a hybrid may enable the U.S. taxpayer to claim a direct foreign tax credit under Code Sec.
-901 instead of an indirect credit under Code Sec.
-902. In the case of lower-tier investment entities, the use of a hybrid may facilitate compliance with technical rules regarding interest allocation and the Code Sec.
-904 limitation.
+At the upper-tier investment entity level (as well as in the case of lower-tier investment entities), a hybrid may enable the U.S. taxpayer to claim a direct foreign tax credit under section 901 instead of an indirect credit under section 902.
+In the case of lower-tier investment entities, the use of a hybrid may facilitate compliance with technical rules regarding interest allocation and the section 904 limitation.